Moortiii/dac-operator/README.md

 - [ ] Store the expiry when authenticating to prevent authenticating again for each Detection Rule to deploy
 - [ ] Make it possible to test Detection Rules prior to deployment
 - [ ] Set up a "staging"-cluster in Kind that can be used to verify changes (different and more easily solvable than automated testing)
-- [ ] Create a strict CRD manifest that can be used by Kubernetes to validate incoming resources that we want to create (use Kubebuilder or kube-rs and structure as monorepo?)